roura356a/csk/intl.en-US/API Reference/Clusters/Create a cluster/Create a dedicated Kubernetes cluster.md

         }
     ],
     "master_count":3,                 // The number of master nodes.
 Valid values: 3 and 5.
-    "master_vswitch_ids":[            // The IDs of vSwitches that are specified for master nodes.
+    "master_vswitch_ids":[            // The IDs of the vSwitches that are specified for master nodes.
         "vsw-8vbmoffowsztjaawjtyzo",
         "vsw-8vbmoffowsztjaawjtyzo",
         "vsw-8vbmoffowsztjaawjtyzo"
     ],
     "master_instance_types":[         // The instance types of master nodes.
         "ecs.c6.large",
         "ecs.c6.large",
         "ecs.c6.large"
     ],
     "master_system_disk_category":"cloud_essd",   // The type of system disk that is specified for master nodes.
     "master_system_disk_size":120,                // The size of the system disk that is specified for master nodes.
 Valid values: 40 to 500.
     "runtime":{
         "name":"docker",
         "version":"19.03.5"